simsim314/CatForce/README.md

 The main usage of this optimization is to allow many catalysts in small rectangle that run in pretty large search space.

+`full-report <file name>`

+If you want to report all catalysts ignoring the filters into seperate file , specify file name with full-report.

+ NOTE: fit-in-width-height optimization will still run and ignore all that don't fit.
+The difference is that fit-in optimization is pre-calcuation filter, while the usual filter is post-calculation filter, so the report can still be done into seperate place.

+ If you don't specify this flag the code will ignore it and report only the results after filter.
 --

 Compiled using g++.